Rebecca White: Early life and education

-Early political career (2010–2017)
+Political career

+State politics

 For the 2010 Tasmanian state election, White was endorsed as one of the Labor candidates for Lyons.
 Her campaign focused on "renewal", pointing out that sitting MPs Michael Polley and David Llewellyn had both been in the parliament for over twenty years.
 Her advertising made use of Polly Waffle wrappers, "Pollywaffle" being a disparaging nickname for Polley.
 At the election, White narrowly defeated Llewellyn for the second Labor seat (also defeating the third sitting MP, Heather Butler).

 White is aligned with Labor Left.

+On 12 February 2025, White resigned from state parliament to focus on her federal election campaign.
+White was succeeded in the House of Assembly by Casey Farrell.

-Opposition leader (2017–present)
+Opposition leader (2017–2024)

 At a party meeting on 17 March 2017, Bryan Green resigned as Tasmanian Labor leader.
 White was elected leader unopposed, and hence Leader of the Opposition.

 Almost immediately the Liberal Party went on the attack, releasing a fake CV titled "Student, party hack and MP" referencing White's youth and that she has never worked outside politics.
 White also expressed the hope that Shane Broad would fill the newly vacated seat, and promised to bring him into the ministry.
 Because of this the Liberals accused her of bribery, and referred her to the Tasmanian Electoral Commission.
 White responded that this stance "defies common sense".

 White announced in December 2017 that under a Labor government she would phase out pokies in pubs and clubs thus breaking the decades long monopoly of Federal Hotels.
 The reason given was to protect people with mental health issues and the lower socio-economic strata, both of whom are susceptible to pokies addictions.
 Tasmanians lose over $110 million on pokies every year.
 This phase out would take until 2023, and would come with a package to help pubs and clubs transition to other forms of revenue.
 Following the election, White and the Labor party backtracked on their commitment to block the new licences under pressure from the federal party.

 In February 2018, she declared the ALP would not be supporting the Liberals in attempting to re-introduce the state's anti-protest laws.
 White promised in the campaign to fund abortion clinics, after the Liberal government cut all funds to them.
 At the election in March, White led Labor to a three-seat gain, while paring the Liberals back to a bare majority of one seat.

 White led Labor to another defeat in the 2021 election and subsequently resigned as leader.
-Following the resignation of the new party leader David O'Byrne just three weeks into the job, White was re-elected as party leader on 7 July 2021.
+Following the resignation of the new party leader David O'Byrne just three weeks into the job, after sexual harassment claims against him, White was re-elected as party leader on 7 July 2021.

+White led the ALP to a fourth consecutive defeat at the 2024 election, after which she resigned as leader.
+White was succeeded as Labor leader by Franklin MP Dean Winter.